-Dealing with this 'natural fuzziness' from the point of engineering it became clear that it could be helpful to use different types of languages in this text called different modes - which show different ways of encodingdecoding.
-As you can see in the figure 3.1 three modes are favored: the usual everyday language mode $L{0,symb}$ as basic or standard mode; a pictorial mode L{vict} as an additional mode, as well a mathematical mode L{math} .
+Dealing with this 'natural fuzziness' from the point of engineering it became clear that it could be helpful to use different types of languages - in this text called different modes - which show different ways of encodingdecoding.
+As you can see in the figure 3.1 three modes are favored: the usual everyday language mode $L{0,symb}$ as basic or standard mode; a pictorial mode $L{pict}$ as an additional mode, as well a mathematical mode $L{math}$ .
 From the point of encoding-decoding it is possible to use the pictorial and the mathematical mode as 'complementary to each other': the pictorial mode describes the 'domain of reference' for the mathematical mode.
-To use the pictorial mode as an artificial model of meaning for the mathematical mode One needs some mapping (e.g. in a simple version as a 'lexicon') between an actor story AS{vict} in pictorial mode and an acor story AS{ε} in mathematical mode.
+To use the pictorial mode as an artificial model of meaning for the mathematical mode One needs some mapping (e.g. in a simple version as a 'lexicon') between an actor story $AS{pict}$ in pictorial mode and an actor story $AS{\epsilon}$ in mathematical mode.
 In case of the everyday language the domain of reference is only given in the inner states of the brain, which to some extend can be correlated with properties of the body world.
-In case of the mathematical mode there are three languages combined: (i) a language of graphs $L{math,graph}$, a language of properties $L{math,prop}$, and a language of changes $L{math,x}$.
+In case of the mathematical mode there are three languages combined: (i) a language of graphs $L{math,graph}$ , a language of properties $L{math,prop}$ , and a language of changes $L{math,x}$ .

-The 'mathematical language' L{math} can easily be used for logical proofs, for automated computations, as well as for computer simulations.
+The 'mathematical language' $L{math}$ can easily be used for logical proofs, for automated computations, as well as for computer simulations.
 The language of mathematical graphs additional enriched with formal expressions for properties and changes between states allows an automatic conversion into automata which can simulate all these processes.
 Additionally one can apply automatic verification for selected properties, e.g. for non-functional requirements.

-The additional actor models described after the actor story are a special extension of the actor story and have to be included in the simulation mode.4
+The additional actor models described after the actor story are a special extension of the actor story and have to be included in the simulation ${\rm mode.}^4$

-$^{^{1}}$ Later in this book it will be shown that the mathematical language L{math} can be enhanced by even more languages.
+Later in this book it will be shown that the mathematical language $L{math}$ can be enhanced by even more languages.

-2 For simulation see chapter 6.
+For simulation see chapter 6.

-3 For automatic verification see chapter 7.
+For automatic verification see chapter 7.

-4 For actor models see chapter 5.
+For actor models see chapter 5.

-AS as Text, Comic, Graph
+4 AS as Text, Comic, Graph